Join our mailing list

 Tamil is a rich language, one of the world’s oldest classical languages that is still spoken,” says artist Susheila Williams.
 “Christian Carnatic music is heavenly.
 When we sing these keerthanais in our language, we are emotionally touched.
 Christians have also composed these devotional songs in the Telugu, Malayalam, Marathi, and Kannada languages.”
 Williams has a bachelor’s degree in economics, a master’s in English literature, a doctorate in women’s studies, and various diplomas, and she has worked as an interior designer and a visual artist.

-The Church of South India appointed Williams to help with the 1995 founding of CSI Bishop Appasamy College of Arts & Science (BACAS) in Coimbatore, Tamil Nadu, India’s southernmost state.
+The Church of South India appointed Williams to help with the 1995 founding of CSI Bishop Appasamy College of Arts & Science (BACAS) and the 2012 founding of CSI Bishop Appasamy College of Education—both in Coimbatore, Tamil Nadu, India’s southernmost state.
 In 2010, she formed a group that hired a classically trained teacher to help them learn Tamil-language Christian keerthanais sung to traditional ragas (seven-pitch musical frameworks) and talas (rhythmic patterns).

 Since retiring as the BACAS’s chief administrative leader, Williams has dedicated herself to reviving classical Christian keerthanais accompanied by traditional instruments.
 In 2010 she formed the group Manamahizh Keerthanai Kuzhu to learn and perform keerthanais.
 “Our group works to create awareness of keerthanais to all the Tamil-speaking sections of Christian society and all age groups,” Williams says.
 “Our aim is to bring back keerthanais to their original status in the worship service.”
 The group’s name roughly translates to “Sweet Joy and Happiness Keerthanai Group.”